freedomlayer/offset/doc/docs/atomic_proposal.md

 Also note that if B sends a valid Confirmation message to E, the transaction is considered successful, and B can not reverse it.
 This happens because B reveals srcPlainLock at the Confirmation message sent to E.

+## Receipt verifiability

+A receipt is a proof that a certain invoice was paid.
+It can be verified by anyone that possesses:

+- The invoice (`invoiceId` + public key of payment destination)
+- The Receipt

+Verification is performed by checking the signature (See description of signature at the Receipt definition).

+In order to make sure the buyer can not have a valid Receipt before the payment actually completed, we use a hash lock that is issued by the payment
+destination: `destHashedLock`.

+When the payment source receives a Response message it can not yet create a valid Receipt, because the payment source doesn't yet know `destPlainLock`.
+This value is revealed only at the Commit message, when the payment is considered to be successful.

+Note: An alternative solution could be to let the payment destination sign a new signature over the Commit message, but instead we chose to use a hash lock, which is a less expensive cryptographic operation.
+Using a hash lock also does not require access to the identity of the payment destination.

+This leaves the whole protocol with only one cryptographic signature over the Response message, signed by the payment destination (seller).

 ## Cancellation responsibility